 Geographic Information Systems Clearinghouse

-Building the data for the high level needed for 911 dispatch will also ensure it is suitable for multiple applications.
-For example, the SAM dataset will also be used to host a statewide geocoding service.
+Building and maintaining street and address point data at the high level needed for 9-1-1 dispatch ensures it is suitable for multiple applications.
+For example, the SAM databases are also being used to host a statewide geocoding service.
 State and local agencies need to geocode addresses as point locations to support a variety of functions.
-This will allow multiple state agencies, local governments and other entities to utilize this shared service to get consistent, accurate geocoding results.
-In addition, this will eliminate the redundant cost and effort of each organization maintaining its own geocoding service, and the potential of different entities receiving conflicting results from different geocoding services.
+This allows multiple state agencies, local governments and other entities to utilize this shared service to get consistent, accurate geocoding results.
+In addition, this eliminates the redundant cost and effort of each organization maintaining its own geocoding service, and the potential of different entities receiving conflicting results from different geocoding services.